Garmin FTP – what is it? and why it’s probably not quite what you think it is

 Garmin’s Guided Test

-The guided test is well documented and you can follow one on your watch or Edge.
-The test protocol will vary subtly from person to person based on your ability but will be broadly this: 10-20 minutes warmup then targets that progressively ramp higher every 3 or 4 minutes and which might start at as high as 75% of your already known FTP.
-The test will stop when FTP is detected and is not necessarily a test to exhaustion.
+The guided test is well-documented, and you can follow it on your watch or Edge.
+The test protocol will vary subtly from person to person based on your ability, but will be broadly as follows: 10-20 minutes warm-up, then targets that progressively ramp higher every 3 or 4 minutes, starting as high as 75% of your already known FTP.
+The test will stop when FTP is detected, and it is not necessarily a test to exhaustion.

 FTP Autocalculation